Top 10 Mobsters of All Time

 Top 3 Reasons

-1. Vito rose to power during Prohibition as one of the mobs best enforcers and would later become leader of his own family, the Genovese Crime Family.
+1. Vito rose to power during Prohibition as one of the mob’s most feared enforcers and would eventually lead his own family — the Genovese Crime Family, which he built into the most powerful of the Five Families.

-3. In 1937 after being deported to Italy, he became a friend of Benito Mussolini, financing several Fascist operations while engaged in narcotics smuggling to the United States.
+3. In 1937, facing a murder charge, he fled to Italy where he became a friend of Benito Mussolini — financing Fascist operations while running narcotics smuggling routes back to the United States.
+Even in exile, he remained dangerous.

 8. Albert Anastasia